How To Format USB on Mac?

 Instead of Settings, Disk Utility is where external storage is managed on Mac, so that’s where you’ll be formatting your USB.
 Follow the steps below to reset your USB on Mac:

-1. Hit the Cmd + Space bar keys, type “Disk Utility” in the search bar, and press Enter
+1. Hit the Cmd + Space bar keys, type “Disk Utility” in the search bar, and press Enter.

-2. Double-click on the USB name on the left and select Erase to start erasing the flash drive on Mac
+2. Double-click on the USB name on the left and select Erase to start erasing the flash drive on Mac.

-3. The next window will preview the USB name and a pre-selected file system, which you can change by clicking on the blue arrows
+3. The next window will preview the USB name and a pre-selected file system, which you can change by clicking on the blue arrows.

 4. Once you’re happy, click the Erase button.
 This will clear your flash drive on Mac.

-Erase button to format USB on Mac
+Check the USB details and click the Erase button to format the USB on your Mac.

 As a bonus, learn how to reset USB ports on Mac.